Consumer Guide To Individual Health Insurance In

 Once the company has determined your health status, you will be assigned a rate class by the company and put into a pool of other insured individuals with similar health status.
 Your premium will be the rate charged to that entire class of customers.
 Subsequent annual renewal premium rates will be determined not by your individual claims, but instead by the claims experience of the entire rating class pool.

-Are any pre-existing medical conditions covered?
+any pre-existing medical

 Even though in almost every state an individual insurance company can choose not to offer coverage to people with serious medical conditions, most Americans don't have perfect medical histories and most still qualify for individual coverage.
 However, there are some individuals who do not decide to purchase health insurance coverage until they know that they have a medical problem that will require the use of benefits.
 This is known as “adverse selection,” and it can be a serious problem for individual market insurance companies since their ability to spread risk is so limited.